micmejia/bible-dump/AMPC/Judges/Judg 21.md

-In those days [^a]there was no king in Israel; every man did what was right in his own eyes.
+In those days there was no king in Israel; every man did what was right in his own eyes.